Westlake

 Westlake was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Westlake's population showed high cultural diversity, with 26.0% speaking a language other than English at home and 36.6% born overseas.
-Christianity was the predominant religion in Westlake, accounting for 51.0% of its population.
-Notably, Judaism comprised 0.3%, higher than Greater Brisbane's 0.2%.
+Westlake's population showed higher cultural diversity, with 26.0% speaking a language other than English at home and 36.6% born overseas.
+Christianity was the predominant religion, accounting for 51.0%.
+Judaism, at 0.3%, was overrepresented compared to Greater Brisbane's 0.1%.

 Frequently Asked Questions - Diversity